qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-deep-learning-review.md

 Key observation is that fully connected layers in classification networks can be viewed as convolutions with kernels that cover their entire input regions.
 This is equivalent to evaluating the original classification network on overlapping input patches but is much more efficient because computation is shared over the overlapping regions of patches.
+Although this observation is not unique to this paper (see [overfeat](https://arxiv.org/abs/1312.6229), [this post](https://plus.google.com/+PierreSermanet/posts/VngsFR3tug9)), it improved the state of the art on VOC2012 significantly.

 <p align="center">
     <img src="/assets/images/segmentation-review/FCN - illustration.png" alt="FCN architecture">